sopier/djangobook-Updated-to-1.8/third-edition/chapter_05.rst

 Chapter 5: The Django Admin Site
 ================================

-For a certain class of Web sites, an *admin interface* is an essential part of the infrastructure.
+For most modern Web sites, an *admin interface* is an essential part of the infrastructure.

 This is a Web-based interface, limited to trusted site administrators, that enables the adding, editing and deletion of site content.
 Some common examples: the interface you use to post to your blog, the backend site managers use to moderate user-generated comments, the tool your clients